swampspawn/swampspawn/README.md

 Currently based in St. Petersburg, Russia and looking for relocation option, thus developing portfolio.

-Most recent fun thing I've done is made a game with my wife, check web playable here: LINK (it even has internal asset browser)
+Most recent fun thing I've done is made a game with my wife, check web playable [here](https://swampspawn.github.io/rat-expedition-web-build/)
+(it even has internal asset browser)

 Due to internet censorship in Russia some contact options might fall off, so be sure to check email, telegram etc.